Market Segmentation Levels

 Mass marketing does not differentiate consumer categories like segment marketing does.
 It works through mass production, mass promotion, and mass distribution, and aims to achieve economies of scale.

-The followings are some pros and cons of mass marketing:
+The following are some pros and cons of mass marketing:

 - Helps to capture the big market.